How does a VPN work?

 It gets worse.
 You may think you’re using the free public Wi-Fi provided at an airport, hotel, or coffee shop.
 But you may have logged on to a Wi-Fi network that only appears to be legitimate.
 But guess what?
 A cybercriminal may have constructed the network to steal your data.

-A VPN allows you to use inherently non-private public Wi-Fi by creating an encrypted tunnel through which your data is sent to a remote server operated by your VPN service provider.
+How VPN works: It allows you to use inherently non-private public Wi-Fi by creating an encrypted tunnel through which your data is sent to a remote server operated by your VPN service provider.
 The VPN server then sends the data to the site you’re seeking to connect with, encrypted and safe from the prying eyes of hackers and other cybercriminals.

 VPNs can sometimes slow your computer’s performance.
 That can happen if the VPN’s servers are geographically distant.
 For best performance, consider a VPN with servers located around the world.
 That way, your data can be routed through a closer location.